MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/CommonDataService.md

 * Use the Tabular Data Stream (TDS) Protocol endpoint to access read-only data in Common Data Service.
 For more information about this preview feature and a video on how it works, see [Tabular Data Stream (TDS) Protocol endpoint for Common Data Service (CDS)](https://powerapps.microsoft.com/blog/tabular-data-stream-tds-protocol-endpoint-for-common-data-service-cds/).

 >[!Note]
 > Both the Common Data Service connector and the OData APIs are meant to serve analytical scenarios where data volumes are relatively small.
 The recommended approach for bulk data extraction is “Export to Data Lake”.
-TDS endpoint is a better option than the Common Data Service connector and OData endpoint, but is currently in Preview.
+The TDS endpoint is a better option than the Common Data Service connector and OData endpoint, but is currently in Preview.

-### Common Data Service OData API performance and throttling limits

-For information about OData API performance and throttling limits for Common Data Service connections, see [Requests limits and allocations](https://docs.microsoft.com/power-platform/admin/api-request-limits-allocations).
-These limitations apply to both the Common Data Source connector (which uses the OData API as an implementation detail) and the [OData Feed](odatafeed.md) connector when accessing the same endpoint.